Clinical Articles

 Professional clinical resources in this day of fast communication and publication is vital for the demands imposed on podiatrists.
 A number of colleagues in podiatry have authored professional materials referred to as ‘pull outs’ for the former journal-magazine of the Royal College of Podiatry.
 This article and clinical resources follows the backdrop of independent prescribing.
 CPD pull outs are used by the Institute of Chiropodists and Podiatrists offering key updates and so this medium is popular.

-Writing to a GP about your patient
+Writing to a GP About Your Patient

 Writing is a skill as much as using the referral mechanism to seek action for your patient.
 This article teases out some dos and don’ts hopefully to get a better deal.